alberthli/alberthli.github.io/_pages/research.md

 author_profile: true
 ---

 This page lists my accepted/in-review publications with more detail, links to the papers, and supplemental material like media or code.
-If you're interested in any of my research in progress, please contact me directly.
+I also provide short descriptions of my current research, but withhold some of the important technical details since the work is ongoing.
+For more information on my current research, please email me directly.
 For a more condensed overview of my research, look at my CV.

+## Current Research
+TODO: fill this in

 ## Journal Publications
 **[J1] Inverse Statics Optimization for Compound Tensegrity Robots**